scala-tessella/tessella/src/main/paradox/tiling-validation.md

 ```
 @@@ warning { title='Failing' }

-Considered that the "hole" is an hexagon,
+Considered that the "hole" is a hexagon,
 the internal vertices 6, 7, 14, 15 are more than full
 and 10, 11 are less than full